jvicu2001/r4-RL/README.md

 - Data collection
     - [x] Find and monitor relevant memory addresses to read
         - [ ] Finding competitor's data in memory could allow for the AI Agent to participate in Grand Prix mode
-    - [ ] Sample track walls
+    - [x] Sample track walls
         - This will allow us to make a simpler model by not needing visual input later
         - FIXME: Collision samples don't account for the distance between the car position and the point of collision.
 This means the simulated car can go out of bounds.
-An offset must be added.
+There must be an unaccounted displacement or scaling around.
 - Wall distance detector
     - [ ] Build a simulated enviroment to cast rays to the track walls previously collected.
 - AI Agent